SmileiPIC/Smilei/doc/Sphinx/azimuthal_modes_decomposition.rst

   Comparison between a simulation with azimuthal modes decomposition and a 3D Cartesian simulation for the same physical case.
 The blue point is the origin of the reference axes.
   The radial grid size (`grid_length[1]`) of the former is half the size of the `y-z` grid sizes (`grid_length[1]=grid_length[2]`) of the latter.

-Particles are defined in the 3D space, so if you want to initialize a `Species` with a numpy array you will still need to provide their coordinates in the 3D cartesian space.
+Macro-particles are defined in the 3D space, so if you want to initialize a `Species` with a numpy array you will still need to provide their coordinates in the 3D cartesian space.
-`Probes` diagnostics with azimuthal modes are like particles interpolating the reconstructed grid fields (including all the retained modes), so the same axes convention of the previous figure must be followed in defining their `origin` and `corners`.
+`Probes` diagnostics with azimuthal modes are like macro-particles interpolating the reconstructed grid fields (including all the retained modes), so the same axes convention of the previous figure must be followed in defining their `origin` and `corners`.

 Grid quantities instead are defined on the :math:`(x,r)` grid.
 Thus, `ExternalFields` and density/charge `Profiles` must be defined with functions of the :math:`(x,r)` coordinates.
 Remember that `ExternalFields` are defined by mode.